IRONICBo/mem-mcp-server/README.md

   </a>
 </p>

-# VibeGit: Auto-manage your prompts, plans, and code diffs.
+# VibeGit: Auto-manage your prompts, plans, and diffs.

 <div align="center">